Crosley Record Player Not Spinning? Here Are Solutions

 Solution:

-1) Check if you have plugged the adapter into the socket and turned on the switch or not.
+1) Check if you have plugged the adapter into the socket and turned on the switch.

 2) Try inserting the power adapter in a different working wall socket.

-The record player is mostly belt-driven and that belt is responsible for spinning the platter.
+The suitcase record players are mostly belt-driven, and that belt is responsible for spinning the platter.

 Solution:

-You need to either adjust the belt to its position or replace the belt with a new one.
+Turn on the unit and try listening to the motor’s noise.
+If you hear the motor’s noise, your belt is either slipped off, broken, or worn out.
+You need to either adjust the belt to its position or replace it with a new one.
 You can follow this guide to replace the belt.

 Solution: